UAE Team Emirates XRG: Emirati rescue

 As a result, the team looked elsewhere for sponsorship, securing funding from the United Arab Emirates and changing its name to UAE Abu Dhabi.
 The UCI confirmed the team's WorldTour licence on 20 December.
 In February 2017, the team announced that airline Emirates had signed on with the team as a naming-rights sponsor.
 The team was subsequently known as UAE Team Emirates.

 In June 2017, two days before the 2017 Tour de France the team announced it would also be sponsored by the First Abu Dhabi Bank, an amalgamation of the First Gulf Bank and the National Bank of Abu Dhabi, with their logo being added to the chest and side of the team's jersey.
-Additionally, in December 2024, the Abu Dhabi-based energy company XRG was added as a team co-title sponsor and the official energy partner, for at least a six-year term, resulting in the latest team name change.
+Additionally, in December 2024, the Abu Dhabi-based energy company XRG, a subsidiary of ADNOC, was added as a team co-title sponsor and the official energy partner, for at least a six-year term, resulting in the latest team name change.

+As of April 2026, the team's main sponsors included indoor cycling software MyWhoosh, bicycle manufacturer Colnago, Swiss luxury watchmaking brand Richard Mille, Emirati artificial intelligence company G42, First Abu Dhabi Bank, Italian clothing brand Pissei, International Holding Company, sovereign wealth fund Abu Dhabi Developmental Holding Company (ADQ), telecommunications company e&.

+Kit and equipment

+As of December 2024, Pissei produces UAE Team Emirates race clothing.
+For the 2026 WorldTour season, the team's bicycle framesets were Colnago-made, with Shimano groupsets, ENVE wheels, and components from Colnago, ENVE, Continental, Fizik, Elite, Wahoo, CarbonTi and Bikone.

 Major wins

-Since becoming UAE Team Emirates in 2018, the team has won the Tour de France four times and the Giro d'Italia once, with Slovenian rider Tadej Pogačar.
-Pogačar has also won the monuments of Giro di Lombardia (4 times), Liège–Bastogne–Liège (3 times) and Tour of Flanders (2 times) for the team.
+Since becoming UAE Team Emirates in 2018, the team has won the Tour de France five times and the Giro d'Italia once, with Slovenian rider Tadej Pogačar.
+Pogačar has also won the monuments of Milan–San Remo (1 time) Giro di Lombardia (4 times), Liège–Bastogne–Liège (3 times) and Tour of Flanders (3 times) for the team.